hghhgh/IranBourseAnalyser/DecisionSupports/DecisionProcess.md

-# My process of reach a good decision (A code of best practice !)
+# My process of reaching a good decision (A code of best practice !)

 ## Data preparation
 1. Read data from _irbourse.ir_